 (ii) Volunteer with disabled children and young adults with cerebral palsy whose low-income families cannot afford private treatments.
 Help with playtimes, planning art and craft activities, meal times, physiotherapy, speech therapy and more.

 Here’s everything you need to know about how to get organised for a placement in Ecuador, including visa information and what you can do in your free time.

 What’s it like to volunteer in Ecuador?

-The day care centre provides a day time shelter, education and nutritional food for local children who may come from low-income households or those who for various reasons cannot care for their children.
+The daycare centre provides a busy daytime shelter, education and nutritional food for local children who may come from low-income households.
 The staff also work with parents to improve the quality of life for families in the area through health and social care initiatives.

-Volunteers with experience or an interest in special needs education or physiotherapy can help at a day centre for children and young people with cerebral palsy aged 2 to 25 years.
+Volunteers with an interest in special needs education and physiotherapy can help at a day centre for children and young people with cerebral palsy aged 2 to 25 years.
 Everyone is welcome, even if you have no experience you can achieve a lot and make such a difference working one-to-one in a friendly supportive environment.

 There are more projects available throughout Ecuador for volunteers who have got used to being in their Spanish speaking environment.
-After a month and perhaps some Spanish lessons you may be ready for a conservation or community project on the coast or in the tropical forests.
-The local team will help you prepare should you decide to move on to a second adventure.
+You could add-on a conservation project on the coast or in the jungle.
+The local team will help you prepare should you decide to move on to a second adventure off the beaten track.